Friday, March 12, 2010

 A: Loads of personality, with a composition that is surprisingly deft in places.
 There can be no argument that the best bit is the ‘nevertheless’ moment.
 However, because it eats up words at a rate of knots and shifts in style so frequently, it seems to go on for much longer than three minutes.

 V: They were right: the direction really is all over the place.
-I fail to see how staging or shooting it any differently though would have brought a different result – there’s more drag here than in Drama Queen.
+But I fail to see how staging or shooting it any differently would have brought a different result: there’s more drag here than in Drama Queen.

 03 Cyprus